ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 return message(form, 'Posted OK!');
 ```

 If you want to prevent file uploads, you can do that with the `{ allowFiles: false }` option in `superValidate`.
 This will set all files to `undefined`, which will also happen if you have defined [SUPERFORMS_LEGACY](/migration-v2/#the-biggest-change-important).
+In that case, set `{ allowFiles: true }` to allow files.

 ### SuperDebug

-Now that files are a feature, SuperDebug displays file objects properly:
+Now that file uploads is a feature, SuperDebug displays file objects properly:

 <img src={fileDebug} alt="SuperDebug displaying a File" />